1993–94 United States Senate hearings on video games: Night Trap

 Night Trap is a 1992 game developed by Digital Pictures and released on the Sega CD, a CD-ROM attachment for the Sega Genesis.
 Night Trap is presented as an interactive movie, using full-motion video to show scenes and allowing players to choose their next option, creating divergence in the story.
 The game's narration centered on the disappearance of teenage girls (starring Dana Plato) at a winery estate, tied in with the appearance of vampire-like beings that feed on young females.
-Subsequently, the video scenes often veered into some sexually-alluring context as well as violence with various encounters.

-Night Trap drew criticism worldwide, but which helped to publicize it.
+Night Trap drew criticism worldwide, which helped to publicize it.
 Similar issues were brought up in the United Kingdom, with former Sega of Europe development director Mike Brogan noting that "Night Trap got Sega an awful lot of publicity...
 Questions were even raised in the UK Parliament about its suitability.
 This came at a time when Sega was capitalizing on its image as an edgy company with attitude, and this only served to reinforce that image."
 However, in retrospective, much of this criticism was deemed misguided.
 Steven L. Kent writes that "Reading the transcripts of the 1993 hearings, it is hard to believe that anybody had ever actually played Night Trap.
 Few people bothered to acknowledge that the goal of Night Trap was not to kill women but to save them from vampires.
 Players did not even kill the vampires—they simply trapped them in Rube Goldberg–like booby traps.
 Nearly everyone who referred to Night Trap mentioned a scene in which a girl in a rather modest teddy is caught by the vampires and killed.
 The scene was meant to show players that they had lost and allowed too many vampires into the house."
 Jeremy Parish of 1UP.com noted that "its game objectives were mischaracterized either through ignorance or deliberate obfuscation, transforming it from bland and barely titillating FMV adventure to child-corrupting sexual boogeyman."
+In Sex in Video Games, Brenda Brathwaite describes the game as "rather campy" and its sexual content as "minimal and largely limited to the dress of the women", also pointing out how many critics claimed the game was about killing the female characters, rather than helping protect them.